Best Puzzle Games 2025

 The finest part is you don’t have to have played the original Supraland in order to understand and enjoy Six Inches Under.

-One of 2021’s most surprising indie hits, Chicory: A Colorful Tale is a 2D adventure puzzle game about a janitor dog named Pizza who discovers a magical paintbrush.
+One of 2021’s most unexpected indie hits, Chicory: A Colorful Tale is a 2D adventure puzzle game about a janitor dog named Pizza who discovers a magical paintbrush.

 This artistic tool lets Pizza use brushstrokes and splashes of color to bring their cartoon world to life as they explore new areas, solve puzzles, and battle bosses.